Hadoop vs. Spark – An Accurate Question?

 On the other hand, because it processes everything in memory, Spark’s in-memory processing makes it fast, delivering near real-time analytics.
 This much faster processing speed in comparison to Hadoop makes it suitable for streaming analytics and relatively fast for batch and queries on big data (using lazy execution and DAG)

 Ease of Use

 Since both Hadoop and Spark are Apache open-source projects, the software is free of charge.
-Therefore, cost is only associated with the infrastructure or enterprise level management tools.
+Therefore, cost is only associated with infrastructure or enterprise-level management tools.
 In Hadoop, storage and processing is disk-based, requiring a lot of disk space, faster disks and multiple systems to distribute the disk I/O. On the other hand, Spark’s in-memory processing requires a lot of memory and standard, relatively inexpensive disk speeds and space.
 Since disk I/O is not used for processing, it requires large amounts of expensive RAM for executing everything in memory.
-This does not necessarily mean that Hadoop is more cost effective, since Spark technology requires much fewer systems that cost more.
+This does not necessarily mean that Hadoop is more cost-effective, since Spark technology requires much fewer systems that cost more.

 Hadoop and Spark approach fault tolerance differently.
 Hadoop’s MapReduce uses TaskTrackers that provide heartbeats to the JobTracker.
 If a heartbeat is missed, all pending and in-progress operations are rescheduled to another JobTracker, which can significantly extend operation completion times.
 Spark uses Resilient Distributed Dataset (RDD) building blocks for fault tolerance.
 Operating in parallel, they refer to any dataset present in external storage systems and shared file systems.
 Since they can persist data in memory across operations, they make future actions 10 times faster.
 But if an RDD is lost, it will automatically be recomputed using the original transformations but will need to restart the recompute from the beginning.